EMFusion: Uncertainty-Aware Conditional Diffusion Model for Multivariate Narrow-band Exposure Forecasting: Related Work

 \paragraph{Quality of Service (QoS) Prediction} Forecasting QoS involves modeling complex dependencies. \cite{dinaki2021forecasting} introduced a hybrid bidirectional LSTM (BiLSTM) and Convolutional neural network (CNN) architecture for multivariate QoS forecasting in Content Delivery Networks (CDNs). \cite{hameed2022toward} utilized a temporal Transformer encoder to predict QoS metrics in IoT networks, effectively capturing long-term dependencies that RNNs often miss. \cite{colpitts2023short} investigated Sequence-to-Sequence (Seq2Seq) models for rural LTE Key Performance Indicators (KPIs), noting that exogenous features provided minimal gains due to short temporal dependencies.

 \paragraph{EMF Exposure Forecasting} Research in EMF forecasting has progressed from spatial regression to time-series analysis. \cite{kiouvrekis2024comparative} focused on comparative regression using ensemble methods like Random Forest to rank urban factors affecting EMF levels.
 For temporal forecasting, \cite{pala2021examining} demonstrated that LSTMs outperform classical statistical models (e.g., ARIMA) in long-term (over a 60-month period) for univariate EMF prediction.
 Recently, \cite{nguyen2024deep} demonstrated the effectiveness of 1-D CNNs in handling single-step and multi-step EMF forecasting tasks by leveraging translation invariance to identify periodicities in the data.
 Other research works also adapted CNN designs, utilizing architectures like Radial Basis Function Networks and Generalized Regression Neural Networks to model complex RF-EMF signals from emerging technologies like 5G~\cite{al2023machine}.
-Despite the aforementioned advancements, significant research gaps remain in the domain. \begin{enumerate} \item Existing EMF studies rely on univariate forecasting of aggregate EMF levels collected over a large bandwidth.
-Thus, they fail to capture the inter-operator and inter-frequency correlations essential for network planning. \item Approaches like \cite{mootoo2025emforecaster} rely on post-hoc calibration rather than learning the joint probability distribution directly.
-This decoupling can limit the expressiveness of the uncertainty representation.
-To address this, recent work has turned to distribution-free methods like conformal prediction.
-A notable example is \textsc{EMForecaster}~\cite{mootoo2025emforecaster}, which integrates a powerful PatchTST backbone with a post-hoc conformal calibration layer.
-This two-stage pipeline delivers statistically valid prediction intervals for EMF levels.
-However, by decoupling uncertainty quantification from the primary sequence modeling, this approach is not directly applicable to multivariate frequency selective forecasting that adhere to the physical constraints and interdependencies across different frequency carriers, wireless technologies, and operators.
-Furthermore, \textsc{EMForecaster}~\cite{mootoo2025emforecaster} is designed for univariate forecasting, thus a large number of parallel models will be required to handle frequency selective forecasting. \item Current works typically assume clean historical data, failing to address the frequent sensor outages and data gaps inherent in real-world EMF monitoring \cite{nguyen2024deep}. \end{enumerate}
+Despite these advances, existing EMF forecasting studies remain largely focused on deterministic or univariate prediction of aggregate exposure levels.
+Consequently, challenges related to narrow-band multivariate forecasting, uncertainty quantification, and robustness to incomplete observations remain insufficiently explored.